 The Dressmaker by Kate Alcott: There is a recent movie called ‘The Dressmaker’ with Kate Winslet which Sylvia saw on our way to China.
 Seeing her with tears in her eyes (probably because the pretty boy died) made me pick up this book which in the end was a totally different book and has nothing to do with the film whatsoever.
 The book weaves a story about the Titanic and the aftermath of its sinking.
 I have read quite a few books on this topic but not none which covers the commission dealing with the inquiry into what went wrong.
 Great story but a very simple telling of it.
 Also I couldn’t empathize with the main character, the love triangle was weird and although her choice in the end was great it was unbelievable.
 Too bad, this could have been so much better.
 Still, it’s a fast and enjoyable read if you are into the Titanic.

 Vanishing Girls by Lauren Oliver: Thank God for a YA book that doesn’t come as trilogy.
 The story is actually over with this book.
 Also I find Lauren Oliver is not your average storyteller but one that keeps you engaged and invested in a story.
-The book is about two teenage sisters who got in an accident and one of them gets hurt and scarred and how the two sisters deal with life thereafter and their total estrangement when before they were best friends.
+The book is about two teenage sisters who got in an accident.
+One of them gets hurt and scarred for life.
+It is about how the two sisters deal with life thereafter and their total estrangement when before they were best friends.
 Then one of them vanishes on her birthday and the other one has to finally deal with what really happened on the night of the accident.
 As usual Lauren Oliver is a surety when it comes to delivering a story you want to keep on reading.
 Entertaining and thoughtful with an unexpected twist in the end.